FrederikTobner/JANUS/Documentation/Core-Principles/Philosophy.md

 ### C as Systems Language

+> "C is quirky, flawed, and an enormous success."
+> — *Dennis Ritchie*

 **C is the only sane choice for kernel development.** Not C++.
 Not Rust.
 Not Zig.
 C.

 We embrace C's strengths: